 Developing a large scale energy storage capability will help to resolve the challenge of the intermittency of renewable generation.
 At InterGen we're working on this right now, with planning consent for battery storage facilities in the UK of up to 2GWh, which are amongst the largest battery storage developments in the world.

-These projects mark InterGen as a global leader in this kind of technology deployment.
+InterGen's UK battery projects are world-leading in this kind of technology deployment.
 The facilities will use proven lithium-ion technology which has zero emissions, has superior flexibility, and will complement the increasing amounts of renewable generation in the UK.

-In Essex, our energy storage project at London Gateway Port of up to 1.3GWh received planning permission in 2019, and is large enough to provide power for 320,000 homes.
-At Spalding, we have consent to develop up to 700MWh of storage capability, adjacent to our existing operational CCGT and OCGT plants.
+In Essex, our energy storage project at London Gateway Port of up to 900MWh received planning permission in November 2020, and when complete will be large enough to provide power for up to 450,000 homes.
+At Spalding, we have consent to develop up to 1.1GWh of storage capability, adjacent to our existing operational CCGT and OCGT plants.
 Both of these developments are world-class in terms of size.
 It's all part of our goal to support the transition to low carbon generation through the provision of flexible capacity.

 About the technology